Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Taking the lower path with a short climb to Shomare for lunch a small settlement with fantastic close-up view of Ama Dablam, journey continues gradually towards east, after an hour walk, before a small wooden bridge the road beneath towering north face of Ama Dablam looks completely different, from the bridge the trails climbs slowly winding above the Imjatse river, till a big mani Stupa is reached, the walk is fairly moderate as you enter the Imjatse Valley beneath the mighty peaks of Ama Dablam, Nuptse and Lhotse with view of the eastern snow capped mountains including the Island peak (Imja Tse 6189m), which is a popular peak amongst all the trekking peaks in Nepal.
 Dingboche (4350 meters) is a beautiful patchwork of field enclosed by stone walls, protecting the crops of barley, buckwheat and potatoes from the cold winds and grazing animals.

-Today is acclimatization day at Dingboche (4350m).
+We will take another day acclimatization at Dingboche (4350m).
 There are some breathtaking views of the North face of Ama Dablam and the Lhotse-Nuptse ridge as you explore this beautiful valley that leads up to Island Peak.
 The walk is short with a good chance to relax in the afternoon.
-You will have another better alternate hike up trip to Chhukung (4710 meters) valley, you can enjoy the panoramic views of Island peak, Ama Dablaml, Makalu, Tawoche peak and others, then return to Dingboche in the evening.
+You will have another better alternate hike up trip to Chhukung (4710 meters) valley, you can enjoy the panoramic views of Island peak, Ama Dablaml, Makalu, Tawoche peak and others.
+You can also spend your time in Dingboche talking to friendly villagers. then return to Dingboche in the evening.

 We continue trek to the wide valley beneath the impressive peaks of Chola tse and Tawache on the left.
 We then turn right and take a steep climb towards the foot of the Khumbu Glacier to Dugla.
 The trail leads us zigzags through the boulders of the glacier’s terminal moraine.
 At the top of this climb there are many stone cairns, built as memorials to the many Sherpas who have died while climbing Mt Everest.
 The path we continue to climb as we are heading to the altitude of 4910 meters in Lobuche, where from you will see your targeted Peak Mt.
 Pumori very well.